-As of December 31, 2008, the Company held \$6.6 million (at par value) of auction rate securities which were classified as long-term investments.
-With the liquidity issues experienced in global credit and capital markets, these auction rate securities have experienced multiple failed auctions as the amount of securities submitted for sale has exceeded the amount of purchase orders, and as a result, these affected securities are currently not liquid.
+As of December 31, 2010, the Company held \$6.5 million (at par value) of auction rate securities which were classified as long-term investments.
+With the liquidity issues experienced in global credit and capital markets, these auction rate securities have experienced multiple failed auctions since 2008, as the amount of securities submitted for sale has exceeded the amount of purchase orders, and as a result, these affected securities are currently not liquid.
 All of the Company's auction rate securities are secured by either student loans or municipal bonds.
 The student loans are backed by the full faith and credit of the federal government (up to approximately 98% of the value of the student loan).
-Additionally, all of the Company's auction rate securities presently maintain credit ratings of AA or AAA at December 31, 2008.
+At December 31, 2010, the auction rate securities held by the Company had Standard and Poor's credit ratings of BBB or AAA.
+At December 31, 2009, the auction rate securities held by the Company had Standard and Poor's credit ratings of A or AAA.
 All of these securities continue to pay interest according to their stated terms.
 While it is not the Company's intent to hold these securities until their stated ultimate maturity dates, these investments are scheduled to ultimately mature between 2038 and 2043.

 The valuation of the Company's auction rate security investment portfolio is subject to uncertainties that are difficult to predict.
-The fair values of these securities are estimated utilizing a discounted cash flow analysis as of December 31, 2008.
-The key driver of the valuation models is the expected term.
-Changes to this assumption one year in either direction did not have a material impact on our valuation.
-Other items these analyses consider are the collateralization underlying the security investments, the creditworthiness of the counterparty, the timing of expected future cash flows, and the expectation of the next time the security is expected to have a successful auction.
-These securities were also compared, when possible, to other observable market data with similar characteristics to the securities held by the Company.
-Based on the valuation models of the individual securities, the Company has recognized in its statement of operations for the year ended December 31, 2008 a loss of approximately \$1.1 million which is included in other income and expense as the Company has concluded that a other-than-temporary impairment exists.
-The carrying value of the auction rate securities at December 31, 2008 is \$5.4 million and is included in long-term investments.
-Any future decline in market value will result in additional losses being recognized.
+The fair values of these securities are estimated utilizing a discounted cash flow analysis.
+The key drivers of the valuation model include the expected term, collateralization underlying the security investments, the creditworthiness of the counterparty, the timing of expected future cash flows, rates of default of the underlying assets, discount rates, and the expectation of the next time the security is expected to have a successful auction.
+These securities were also compared, when possible, to other observable market data for securities with similar characteristics.
+Based on the valuation of the individual securities, the Company has recognized cumulative losses of \$1.5 million as of December 31, 2010, none of which was realized during the year ended December 31, 2010.
+The losses when incurred are included in investment and other income.
+The market value of these securities has partially recovered.
+Included in other comprehensive income are unrealized (losses)/gains of \$(23,000), \$0.5 million and \$0.0 million during the years ended December 31, 2010, 2009 and 2008, respectively.
+As of December 31, 2010, the Company had recorded cumulative unrealized gains of \$0.5 million.
+The resulting carrying value of the auction rate securities at December 31, 2010, was \$5.4 million which is included in long-term investments.
+Any future decline in market value may result in additional losses being recognized.

-At present, in the event the Company needs to liquidate its auction rate securities that are in an illiquid state, it may not be able to do so without the possible loss of principal until a future auction for these investments is successful, another secondary market evolves for these securities, they are redeemed by the issuer or they mature.
+At present, in the event the Company needed to liquidate its auction rate securities that are in an illiquid state, it may not be able to do so without the possible loss of principal until a future auction for these investments is successful, another secondary market evolves for these securities, they are redeemed by the issuer or they mature.
 If the Company is unable to sell these securities in the market or they are not redeemed, then the Company could be required to hold them to maturity.
 The Company does not have a need to access these funds for operational purposes in the foreseeable future.
 The Company will continue to monitor and evaluate these investments on an ongoing basis for impairment.